-SAN DIEGO - A for-profit post-secondary education company and certain of its officers and directors have agreed to pay more than $15 million to settle claims that they misrepresented the accreditation status of one of the company's colleges in violation of federal securities laws, according to court documents filed in a California federal court on Oct.
-30 (In re Bridgepoint Education Inc. Securities Litigation, No. 12-1737, S.D.
-Calif.).
+NEW YORK - Defendants in a securities class action lawsuit have agreed to pay $140 million to settle claims that they misrepresented a company's compliance with environmental regulations for a South American mine project in violation of federal securities laws, according to documents filed in New York federal court on May 31 (In re Barrick Gold Securities Litigation, No. 13-3851, S.D.
+N.Y.).

 ST. PAUL, Minn. - The Eighth Circuit U.S. Court of Appeals on June 1 denied a petition for rehearing filed by shareholders in a securities class action lawsuit in which an Eighth Circuit panel reversed and remanded a federal district court's class certification ruling (IBEW Local 98 Pension Fund, et al. v.
 Best Buy Co., Inc., et al., No. 14-3178, 8th Cir.).